Raffaelbdl/kuma-browser/README.md

 - Note existence is checked based on the Expression field, which might not be sufficient to fully separate JPDB entries in practice.

+### The Reposition Tab

+- The `Reposition` tab allows to reposition cards based on the frequency field for a given deck.

+- Only the `New` cards will be repositioned.

 ### Provided Template

 I provide my own template, but it can be freely modified from the `config/` folder.